My Landscape Photography Equipment

 Like many photographers, I’m often asked at art fairs what equipment I use in my landscape photography.
-I've owned a number of different Canon “L” lenses in the past. - from the macro lens, wide angle zooms, to the large telephotos.
-Over time, I've refined my equipment appropriate for the way I desire to create my landscape images.
+I've owned a number of different Canon “L” lenses in the past - from the macro lens to the large telephotos.
+(That’s what I get for not locking into my true passion - landscape photography - earlier).

 For those who find this of interest, the following list is my current equipment configuration.